La Roche Posay

 If there’s another skincare ingredient that I generally like to recommend to my patients, it would have to be Niacinamide.
 Also known as vitamin B3, is a powerful antioxidant with multiple benefits to the skin.
 Although the benefits of vitamin B3 are not as well known as its antioxidant counterpart, Vitamin C (L-ascorbic acid), vitamin B3 can be used by people who suffer from acne, comedones (clogged pores), pigmentation and sensitive skin.
 It is hard to come by a skincare ingredient that is suitable for people with all these problems so I am very excited to share about this very versatile skincare ingredient!

 Niacinamide, or vitamin B3, is an essential vitamin needed by our nerve cells, digestive system and cardiovascular system.
 In the field of dermatology, topical niacinamide has been used to treat acne, aging skin, rosacea, autoimmune diseases and atopic dermatitis.

 Niacinamide, like vitamin C, is an essential mineral that is not stored in our bodies.
 This means that we have to rely on our dietary intake and topical application of niacinamide for an adequate daily intake.

-In essence, Niacinamide has anti-aging, anti-inflammatory and anti-acne benefits on top of boosting the skin’s barrier function, which is crucial for protecting skin and keeping skin hydrated and looking young.
+In essence, vitamin B3 has anti-aging, anti-inflammatory and anti-acne benefits on top of boosting the skin’s barrier function, which is crucial for protecting skin and keeping skin hydrated and looking young.